uchicago-cs/chiventure/docs/wdl++.md

 ## Function interface

+(WIP)

 The interface for other teams and feature branches to access WDL++ data.

-Documentation WIP.
+Our current prototype for the interface includes two functions:

+`object_t wdl_get_obj(objFile, objID)`

+Params:
+-`objFile` : The filename of the file containing the object- e.g. `items.json` -`objID` : The object ID within the specified file- e.g. `door`
+Returns:
+- The specified JSON object.

+`asset_t wdl_get_asset(assetType, assetName)`

+Params:
+- `assetType` : The type of the requested asset- e.g. `graphics` or `sounds`
+- `assetName` : The filename of the requested asset- e.g `bg_room_A.png`
+Returns:
+- The requested asset.

+These functions would allow other teams to interact with entire JSON objects within their code, adding and changing attributes as they see fit, as well as directly interacting with media assets within the .wdz file.